Schizoaffective Disorder and Paranoia

 "Programming is more tolerant of eccentric activity," Crawford says.
 "Even though I might have been weird, I was a good worker."

 The essence of paranoia is that one's interpretation of events is deluded, not the perception of the events themselves.
-In the absence of hallucinations, everything a paranoid experiences is really happening.
+In the absence of hallucinations, everything a paranoid experience is really happening.
 What the paranoid is mistaken about is why they're happening.
 Even inconsequential events take on a significance that is personally threatening.
 This makes it hard to know what is real.
 Although one can test one's sensory perceptions by, for example, asking other people, it is much harder to objectively test one's beliefs about why something is happening, especially when you don't feel you can trust what other people say.

 For example, a stylishly dressed, attractive young woman approached me on the street one day in downtown Santa Cruz and bluntly said "it's all been a plot".
 It seems that there had been a conspiracy to rob her of her money.
 She explained it at some length while I listened in awestruck fascination: